makeitworkok/esp32-network-discovery/README.md

 ## License

-This project is open source and available under the MIT License.# esp32-network-discovery
+This project is open source and available under the MIT License.